What Females Can Do During The Last 10 Days Of Ramadan If They Are On Their Period

 At some point in a woman's life, she will begin to embark on a monthly cycle of menstruation for most of her teenage and adulthood years.
 During these cycles, Allah forbids her from performing her five daily obligatory prayers (namaz), entering mosques, reciting the Holy Quran, and fasting.

-And that is why during Ramadan especially, menstrual cycles can become a trial as women may feel as if they are excluded from the blessings of Allah SWT.
-However, this is definitely not the case.
+This is why during Ramadan especially, menstrual cycles can become a trial as women may feel as if they are excluded from the blessings of Allah SWT.
+However, this is definitely not the case!
 After all, these natural courses of events are bestowed upon women by Allah SWT.

-Having said this, here are a few ideas on how women can receive as much barakat (blessings) as possible during the last ten days of Ramadan, as Laylatul Qadr falls on one of these 10 days.
+Having said this, here are a few ideas on how women can receive as much barakat (blessings) as possible during the last ten days of Ramadan, which are especially important as Laylatul Qadr falls on one of these 10 days.

 1. Recite duas